ToolJet/ToolJet/cli/README.md

 ## `tooljet plugin install NPM_MODULE`

-Create a new tooljet plugin
+Installs a new npm module inside a tooljet plugin

 ```
 USAGE